 If you feel misunderstood and as though people are not getting the essence of who you really are, you need to practice showing up with presence.
 This does not mean making a grand entrance or being the loudest voice in the room.
-Presence is about being conscious about the energy you bring to the room.
+It’s not a strategy and it’s not about drawing attention to yourself.
+Presence is about being conscious of the energy you bring to the room.
 Presence requires self-awareness.
-It’s not a strategy and it’s not about drawing attention to yourself.

-Being present is about being in the moment and being fully engaged in whatever it is that you’re doing, whether it’s talking to another person, connecting with them, playing with your dog, or meditating.
-It’s about getting out of your head, your thoughts, your opinions or worries.
+It’s about getting out of your head, your thoughts, your opinions, or worries.
 When you can effectively be present and in the moment, you are bringing the most authentic version of you.
 Just as you are.
 Nothing is premeditated.
-Nothing is up for judgement.
 You cannot help but be yourself.
 Similar to hanging out with your best friend… you can enjoy the moment without worrying about their perception of you.

 You are a reflection of your presence therefore, people get to experience it.
 You can come across as meek or powerful.
 It doesn’t mean that you are either.
 It just means that either can be another person’s experience of you.
 You can have a strong and powerful presence without saying a word.
 So, if you want to disrupt the common misconceptions people have about you, you must continue to develop and strengthen your presence.